 The application fee is £680 as of 2024.
 This can be paid in instalments, with a minimum of £5 to start the application.
 The full £680 must be paid before the adjudicator will consider it.

 For people who genuinely can't afford the fee, fee waivers and reduced fees aren't available — this is one of the reasons DROs (fee-free since June 2024) became significantly more accessible.
-If the cost of bankruptcy is itself a barrier, a free regulated debt adviser can help establish whether a DRO might be the better route.
+If the cost of bankruptcy is itself a barrier, a free regulated debt help specialist can help establish whether a DRO might be the better route.

 Beyond the application fee, there are no ongoing costs to you during the 12 months.
 The Official Receiver's costs are paid out of any assets that are sold and any payments collected via an Income Payments Agreement (more on this below).